Easy

 While the practice of diluting alcohol with water has been around for centuries, carbonation has a more recent history of about 250 years.
 Interestingly, carbonated water was discovered by accident in the 1770s when a bowl of water was mistakenly left above a beer vat at a brewery.

-In 1783, a young entrepreneur established a renowned soft drink company, and one of his early successes was Bottled Soda Water.
+In 1783, a young entrepreneur established a renowned soft drink company, and one of his early successes was bottled soda water.
 Towards the end of the 19th century, a Washington lobbyist introduced the trend of mixing Bourbon with soda water and fresh lime.
 This drink, known as the Bourbon Rickey, quickly gained popularity, leading to various personalized versions using other spirits.
 Among them, the Gin Rickey emerged as a crowd favorite.

-Fast forward to the 1970s and Vodka began to rival whisky in US sales and Vodka Highballs with Soda Water were introduced to the world.
+Fast forward to the 1970s and vodka began to rival whisky in US sales and Vodka Highballs with Soda Water were introduced to the world.

 - Keep things cool